kyungmok94/capstonn-project/README.md

-# sparkify-capstone-project
+# Sparkify-Capstone Project
-This is the capstone project,as part of this one churn prediction system is built using pyspark.
+This is the Capstone project.
+It was built using pyspark as part of this one deviance prediction system.

 **Project Overview** \
-In this project, we will use PySpark to predict if a customer will cancel the subscription or not for a online music streaming company called Sparkify.
-This is a classification problem, as we will predict if a customer will churn or not.
-This is a pain area in all the areas now a days, IT, Healthcare, Infrastructure etc.
+This project will use PySpark to predict whether an online music streaming company will unsubscribe.
+It's called Sparky Pie.
+This is a classification issue, as you can predict whether the customer will be swayed or not.
+Everything's painful here.
+It is currently being used in a variety of areas, including IT, healthcare, and infrastructure.

 **Project Motivation** \
-Machine learning is critical to helping different organizations understand which messages are relevant to them and which messages to prioritize.
-Predicting churn rates is a challenging and common problem that data scientists and analysts regularly encounter in any customer-facing business.
-Additionally, the ability to efficiently manipulate large datasets with Spark is one of the highest-demand skills in the field of data.
-The full dataset is 12GB, of which we analyzed a mini subset of 123MB.
+Machine learning is very important for different organizations to understand messages related to them and messages to prioritize.
+Deviation prediction is a challenging and common problem that data scientists and analysts regularly face in every enterprise facing their customers.
+In addition, the ability to efficiently manipulate large datasets using sparks is one of the most demanding technologies in the data field.
+The entire dataset is 12GB, of which 123MB of mini-subset was analyzed.
 We will use PySpark extensively to solve this problem.

-**Steps** \
+**Step** \
-  Load large datasets into Spark and manipulate them using Spark SQL and Spark Dataframes.
+Load large data sets into the spark and manipulate data using spark SQL and spark data frames.
-  Use the machine learning APIs within Spark ML to build and tune models.
+Builds and coordinates models using machine learning APIs within Spark ML.

-**Structure**\
+**STRUCTURE**\
-The repository contains following folders.
+The following folders exist in the repository:
->*1. data* - contains the mini sparkify dataset.\ **Note :Could not upload 123MB data due to github limit**.\
+>*1. data* - Contains mini-sparkification data sets.Unable to upload 123MB data due to \ **Note:github limit**.\
->*2. sparkify.ipynb* - Contains the analysis and detailed coding of the project.\
+>*2.
+Sparkify.ipynb* - Includes analysis and detailed coding of the project.\
->*3. sparkify.html* - Contains the analysis and detailed coding of the project in a html format.\
+>*3. sparkify.html* - Contains analysis and detailed coding for your project in HTML format.\
 >*4. readme.md* - Readme file.

 **Pre-requisites** \